zeyuz35/zeyuz35.github.io/vault/root.md

 This website has been built using Dendron, and each topic has been collated into collapsible sections on the left hand side.
 Below is a high level overview showing how each section is connected for ease of navigation.

-@ figure out how to insert widget for overview here

-Furthermore, Dendron has incredibly powerful search functionality, even outside of working in raw .md files.
+Furthermore, Dendron has incredibly powerful search functionality due to good indexing, even outside of working in raw .md files.
 Simply use the search bar at the top of the website to find something.

+Below is meant to be an interactive view of how the notes are laid out, but this functionality has not been implemented yet.
 ## Technical Specifications

 This is the master document for my PhD Thesis, investigating the issues that may arise from